rickypinci/jpad-replication/README.md

 # Replication Package: Automated Detection of Software Performance Antipatterns in Java-based Applications

-This is a replication package for the paper titled "Automated Detection of Software Performance Antipatterns in Java-based Applications" and submitted to IEEE Transactions on Software Engineering (TSE) for revision.
+This is a replication package for the paper titled "Automated Detection of Software Performance Antipatterns in Java-based Applications" and submitted for revision.